Welcome Year 6 to your final year at Canon Popham!

 Spellings – given out every Wednesday and tested the following Wednesday.

-Maths – given out Fridays (CGP practise paper).
-The paper must be handed in by the following Friday at the latest so we can go through it in class.
+Maths – given out Fridays (CGP 10 minute tests).
+The booklets must be handed in by the following Friday at the latest so we can go through it in class.

 If you have any worries or concerns please come and see me as soon as possible; no worry is too small.